MicrosoftMichelle/ProjectRecycle/README.md

 ## Let's load some code into your Raspberry Pi:
 > Now, go to the browser on the Raspberry Pi.
 Find this GitHub Repo, go into the 'code' folder and pull down the code the says ['RaspberryPiCode.py'](code/RaspberryPiCode.py) onto the device.
-> I just saved mine to the desktop of the Raspberry Pi for ease of access.
+> I saved mine to the desktop of the Raspberry Pi for ease of access.

 ## Setting up IoT on Azure:
 > Let's start with a Resource Group.
 The first thing you want to provision is a Resource Group which is a logical container or 'folder' to group all the resources related to this project: